phacce/halagram-captain-ms/README.md

 ```

 ### Using the Logger
 The Logger has a constructor which receives two arguments; the first is the log tag while the second is the environment which could be 'development' or 'production'.
-The development environment permits logging while the production does not, as logging is done synchronously.
+The development environment permits logging while the production does not, as console logging is done synchronously.

 ```js
     /** This logs some text on the console **/